mjl-/ding/README.txt

-# Ding - simple secure self-hosted build server for developers
+# Ding - simple secure self-hosted private build server for developers

 Ding lets you configure repositories and build scripts and compile your software.